Changes in Class Format:

 Parental Supervision and Unattended Children

 Please do not let children enter the pool area until the instructor calls for class to begin and leads them into the pool area.
 All children must be supervised by parents when not in the water.
 Siblings in the viewing area must be supervised as well.
 No child is to be left unattended in the facility.
 Also, parents in the parent participation classes should not enter the pool area until your class is called.

-A safe and healthy environment is important for all children.
-This illness policy is designed to protect the health of your child, the other children and the staff.
-Please do not bring your child to swim lessons if he/she has had:
+Illness Policy: A safe and healthy environment is important for all adults and children.
+This illness policy is designed to protect the health of your child and family, the other families, and the staff.
+Please do not bring your child to swim lessons if he/she:

-- Vomiting or ear infections within the past 2 days.
+Vomiting or has had an ear infection within the past 14 days

 Photographs & Videos

 Photos and videos are occasionally taken at Santa Barbara Aquatics and visual images of you and / or your child may be used for publicity purposes in newsletters, posters and advertising as well as on social media sites such as Facebook, Instagram and YouTube.
 Please speak with the director if you would like to make sure you or your child are not included in these photographs.